hovancik/stretchly/README.md

 ### Linux note
 Please see http://electron.atom.io/docs/api/tray/ for Electron's Tray Linux specifics.
 Having `libappindicator1` installed should be enough for *stretchly*.

 For Natural breaks, you might need some packages too (`libxss-dev`).

+If *stretchly* is not starting, you might need to run `sudo sysctl kernel.unprivileged_userns_clone=1`.
+Read more [here](https://github.com/electron/electron/issues/17972).
+Depending on your distro, you probably want to do something similar to this, so the settings are kept after reboot: Add `kernel.unprivileged_userns_clone=1` to `/etc/sysctl.d/00-local-userns.conf` and reboot.

 ## Development